 - Indicator 20: Work-related low back disorder hospitalization

-The Council of State and Territorial Epidemiologists (CSTE), in collaboration with the National Institute for Occupational Safety and Health, has developed a set of 19 occupational health indicators.
+The Council of State and Territorial Epidemiologists (CSTE), in collaboration with the National Institute for Occupational Safety and Health, developed a set of 19 occupational health indicators (OHIs).
 A workgroup of state CSTE representatives went through a multi-year process of defining these OHIs.
 Thirteen states then agreed to pilot the generation of data from 2000 for these 19 indicators.
 These data serve as a baseline, from which comparisons and trends over time can be tracked.
 There are now 22 indicators.